antoKeinanen/pouchdb-test/README.md

 # Pouchdb type error showcase

 This repository contains a minimal reproduction to showcase pouchdb type error when creating a new database instance.
+This repository is linked with this issue: https://github.com/pouchdb/pouchdb/issues/8869

 ## Using this example
 1. Install the dependencies `pnpm install`